seankhliao/mono/src/blog/12024-01-27-helm-generate-not-template.md

 ```

 Say you want to provide a helper to generate a sidecar,
-you might write soemthing like:
+you might write something like:

 ```helm
 {{- define "sidecar" }}